grote/Transportr/privacy-policy.md

 # Privacy Policy

 The Transportr developers do not collect any data themselves.
-But by using the app several personnal informations might get send to third party providers:
+But by using the app some personal information might get send to third party providers:

 - your location
 - your IP address